Werner Israel: Scientific work

 What was perhaps Israel's deepest work, published in 1976, concerned a black hole in equilibrium with the Hawking radiation that it emits.
 A quantum system in thermal equilibrium at a nonzero temperature is most directly described by a thermal density matrix.
 However, it is possible to "purify" such a thermal density matrix as a pure state of a doubled system—two copies of the original system.
 This pure state of a doubled system is nowadays usually called the thermofield double state.
 In view of Stephen Hawking's fundamental discovery of thermal radiation from black holes, a black hole at the quantum level is an example of a thermal system and one can ask how to describe a black hole in thermal equilibrium with radiation.
 Israel showed that the thermal equilibrium state of a (non-rotating) black hole has a natural geometric description in a two-sided "wormhole" version of the black hole spacetime.
 The two sides of the wormhole correspond to the two copies in the thermofield double state.
 This was in parallel with well known work by Hartle and Hawking and the state of a black hole in equilibrium with radiation is sometimes called the Hartle-Hawking-Israel state.

 Standard formulations of dissipative thermodynamics are inconsistent with relativity theory as they predict instantaneous propagation of signals.
 In the 1970s, Israel reformulated dissipative thermodynamics to be consistent with relativity.
 As in the case of Israel's work on the thin shells, interest in this work has increased over time and Israel's papers in this area have been heavily cited since the year 2000.

-In 1989, together with Eric Poisson, Israel pioneered the study of black hole interiors and, following up a suggestion of Roger Penrose, discovered the phenomenon of “mass inflation which can occur near the Cauchy horizon of a black hole.
+In 1989, together with Eric Poisson, Israel pioneered the study of black hole interiors and, following up a suggestion of Roger Penrose, discovered the phenomenon of mass inflation, which can occur near the Cauchy horizon of a black hole.
 This work has a bearing on the question of “strong cosmic censorship in general relativity and influenced research on strong cosmic censorship in the following decades.

 Together with Stephen Hawking, Werner Israel co-edited two volumes on gravitational physics.
+For the second of these, Three Hundred Years of Gravitation (1987) Hawking and Israel invited leaders in the field to contribute articles to commemorate the tricentennial anniversary of the publication of Sir Isaac Newton's Principia Mathematica (1687).